 description: "ISO reference currency.
 See <a href=\"https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html\">here</a>."

-In addition to metadata, we define two inputs:
+In addition to metadata, we define three inputs:

 start_date: The beginning date to start tracking currency exchange rates from